Reasoning from hypotheses in *-continuous action lattices: Introduction

-In fact, we obtain the $\Pi^0_1$-boundedness for a richer system.
-To be more precise, let us extend {\em infinitary action logic}, i.e.\ the logic of $\ast$-continuous action lattices, denoted by $\IAL$, with the exponential modality ${!}$ from Girard's linear logic (see \cite{Girard1987}).
+In fact, we obtain the $\Pi^0_1$-bounded\-ness for a richer system.
+To be more precise, let us extend {\em infinitary action logic}, i.e.\ the logic of $\ast$-con\-ti\-nu\-ous action lattices, denoted by $\IAL$, with the exponential modality ${!}$ from Girard's linear logic (see \cite{Girard1987}).
 This leads to {\em infinitary action logic with exponentiation}, introduced in \cite{KuznetsovSperanski2022} and denoted by $\EIAL$.
-Next, ${!}$ gives us a modalized version of deduction theorem, which reduces reasoning from hypotheses in $\IAL$ to deriving sequents in $\EIAL$.
+Next, ${!}$ gives us a modalised version of deduction theorem, which reduces reasoning from hypotheses in $\IAL$ to deriving sequents in $\EIAL$.
 Then we show the $\Pi^0_1$-boun\-ded\-ness of the restricted derivability problem for $\EIAL$, where ${!}$ can be applied only to formulae of the form

 with $m \leqslant n$ --- naturally, they correspond to non-expanding hypotheses.
-A somewhat similar result was obtained earlier in~\cite{Kuzn2020ScFest}, where the ${!}$-formulae were required to be of the same form, but with the condition $m \leqslant n$ replaced by $m = 1$.
-However, this does~not suffice for our purposes, since commutativity conditions are not covered by such ${!}$-formulae.
+A somewhat similar result was obtained earlier in~\cite{Kuzn2020ScFest}, where the ${!}$-for\-mu\-lae were required to be of the same form, but with the condition $m \leqslant n$ replaced by $m = 1$.
+However, this does~not suffice for our purposes, since commutativity conditions are not covered by such ${!}$-for\-mu\-lae.